libAtoms/workflow/README.md

 `wfl` its dependendensies may be installed vi `pip install wfl`.

-NOTE: `wfl` is only tested against the latest ASE pip release, currently v3.23.
+NOTE: (as of 14 June 2024) `wfl` is only tested against the latest ASE pip release, currently v3.23.0.
-For the time being, ASEv3.22 is allowed with the most recent branch of `wfl`, hoewever, not fully supported (e.g. the correct file-based calculator keywords must be specified by the user).
+For the time being, v3.22.1 is the mininum version listed as a (pip) prerequisite of `wfl`, because it at least mostly works, but it may not be fully compatible and is not actively tested.

 # Recent changes